sriml/GenAI_RAG_Real_Estate_Assistant/README.md

 # GenAI-RAG RealEstate Research Assistant

-Aim of the project: Generate Coherent answers based on the given real-estate specific knowledge URLs.
+Aim of the project: Generate coherent answers based on the given real-estate specific knowledge URLs.

-Technical Architecture:
+## Technical Architecture:
  - Input documents (as URLs) are provided to Langchain URLLoader
  - Split the content of documents into chunks by Langchain text splitter
  - Chunks are transformed into Embedding vectors by HuggingFace Embedding Model